 “The future ain’t what it used to be.”

-This Time magazine cover inspired me to learn coding in 1982:
+The Time Magazine, May 3rd 1982 cover inspired me to learn coding in 1982:

 I’m pretty sure the math adds up, so from my calculations there are more transistors in one new iPhone 6S than were on the entire planet in 1982 when I read this article.